BodhiOng/E-Library-Management-System-Database-Schema/README.md

 # E-Library Management System Database Schema

-This is a restaurant management system developed as part of the CT042-3-1-IDB (Introduction to Databases) group assignment for the Asia Pacific University (APU) in 2024.
+This is an E-library management system database schema developed as part of the CT042-3-1-IDB (Introduction to Databases) group assignment for the Asia Pacific University (APU) in 2024.

 ## Project description